vermont42/Permitter/README.md

 The Safari and Chrome Selenium WebDrivers did not work for me, which is why I used the Firefox Selenium WebDriver.
 YMMV.

 In my initial efforts to solve the purchasing problem, I tried [Permitter](https://github.com/jeffkowalski/permitter), a Ruby app.
-I ultimately decided to implement something else because I am not fond of Ruby's syntax.
+I ultimately decided to implement something else because I am not fond of Ruby's `unless` keyword.
 That said, I thank [Permitter](https://github.com/jeffkowalski/permitter)'s developer, Jeff Kowalski, for demonstrating that this automation is possible.

 As a Swift developer, I was inclined to use [WKZombie](https://github.com/mkoehnke/WKZombie), but I could not get forms to work, perhaps because of this [issue](https://github.com/mkoehnke/WKZombie/issues/76).

-### Future Plans

-The credentials-reading code assumes that the credentials do not contain a comma.
-If my wife's credentials ever gain a comma, I might use XML for the credentials file, which would allow a comma.

-Results of attempts to purchase permits currently go to a log file.
-Successfully purchased permits are also stored in BART's backend.
-For more-timely notice of results, however, I would like to send a push notification.